Privacy choices

 What the Hue Codex lightness ladder generator does

-The Hue Codex lightness ladder generator takes one HEX color and creates an ordered set of lighter-to-darker swatches.
-You can choose 5, 7, or 9 steps and switch between OKLCH and HSL generation.
+The Hue Codex lightness ladder generator takes one concrete CSS color and creates an ordered set of lighter-to-darker swatches.
+The seed is resolved to sRGB, its alpha is preserved on every step, and you can choose 5, 7, or 9 steps with either OKLCH or HSL generation.

 Each generated color is shown as a swatch with a contrast note against dark ink.
 The export panel writes the ladder as CSS custom properties, making it easy to test the scale in a design system or web project.